pirovc/genome_updater/README.md

 ### sequence accessions

-The parameter `-r` activates the output of a list of updated sequence accessions for the entries with all files (`-f`) successfully downloaded.
-It is only available when `assembly_report.txt` is one of the file types.
-The file `{timestamp}_sequence_accession.txt` has the following fields (tab separated):
+The `-r` parameter activates the output of a list of updated sequence accessions for entries for which all files have been successfully downloaded.
+This option is only available when the file type contains `assembly_report.txt` .
+The file `{timestamp}_sequence_accession.txt` contains the following tab-separated fields:

     Added [A] or Removed [R], assembly accession, genbank accession, refseq accession, sequence length, taxonomic id